namespacelabs/examples-nsc-build-simple/README.md

           tags: ghcr.io/${{ github.repository_owner }}/app:latest
 ```

-See our [GitHub Workflow file](.github/workflows/build-actions.yaml) for more concrete example.
+See our [GitHub Workflow file](.github/workflows/build-actions.yaml) for a more concrete example.

 ## Run It Yourself!